alicevision/meshroom-manual/source/feature-documentation/nodes/StructureFromMotion.rst

 Output Folder                                  Folder for intermediate reconstruction files and additional reconstruction information files.
 ============================================== ==========================================================================================================================================================================================================================================================

+**Point cloud density**

+Based on the number of features extracted from :doc:`feature extraction </feature-documentation/nodes/FeatureExtraction>` and then matched in :doc:`feature matching </feature-documentation/nodes/FeatureMatching>`.

 **Use Rig Constraint**
 Add support for rig of cameras.
 This information is used as a new constraint in the SfM.
 This option can now be combined with localBA.